NestJS Crash Course for Forma3D Connect¶

 | Get config value | this.configService.get<string>('key') |

-Running the API¶
+Running the Services¶

-pnpm nx serve api
+pnpm nx serve order-service

-# Run tests
+# Run tests for a service

-pnpm nx test api
+pnpm nx test order-service

-# Run e2e tests
+# Run all backend tests

 # Generate Prisma client